-Usage of a Domain Key with PGP Universal Server 2.x versions
+Usage of a Domain Key with Symantec Encryption Management Server (formerly known as PGP Universal Server)

 Use the following steps to encrypt all email messages to a domain key of an external recipient:

-- Log into the PGP Universal Server admin interface.
+- Log into the Symantec Encryption Management Server admin interface.

 - Click Mail > Mail Policy and then select the Outbound Policy Chain.